MicrosoftDocs/PowerShell-Docs/reference/5.1/CimCmdlets/Remove-CimInstance.md

 ### None

-This cmdlet accepts no input objects.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet produces no outputs.
+This cmdlet returns no output.

 ## NOTES